 The period between the moment a person signs the employment contract and their first day of employment is called the pre-boarding phase.
 It’s not uncommon for this period to last several weeks or sometimes even several months.

 Stay in touch and engage with your new hires from the moment they’ve signed.
-Think of already including them in team (whatsapp) groups and events, sending them relevant reading and practical info, inviting them to industry or company events, etc.
+Consider already including them in team (WhatsApp) groups and events, sending them relevant reading and practical info, and inviting them to industry or company events.

 Check-in and adjust

-Ask them how they’re doing, what they think of their job and the organization so far, and of course about their onboarding, is there anything they feel is missing?
+Ask the new hires how they’re doing, and what they think of their job and the organization so far.
+Of course, inquire about their onboarding, is there anything they feel is missing?